fabiods/acmxc/README.md

 acmxc is a script to perform calculations using Adiabatic Connection Models (ACMs) for the correlation energy.
 It drives electronic structure calculations from several codes and computes total energies.

-acmxclib is the library used by acmxc to perform all calcualtions.
+acmxclib is the library used by acmxc to perform all calculations.
 This can also be used independently.

 Documentation can be found in the file acmxc_manual.pdf